| Weaver

 make the program happen, including providing insurance, coordinate

 the scheduling and cleaning up after performances.
+This is a little bit

 of the old "bait and switch" method of dealing with an